10 Really Cool Outdoor Adventures With Kids

 Some of the fondest and most enduring memories my kids and I have are of hiking through the rain of mist below Vernal Fall and Upper Yosemite Falls in Yosemite National Park, and walking through the tunnel blasted through solid rock behind Tunnel Falls in the Columbia Gorge.
 From playing in streams since they were very little to jumping into frigid mountains lakes as teenagers, my kids have always loved water in nature.
 It’s a guaranteed win.

-Make a water feature your destination, or the payoff at the end of a hike, or just grant kids the latitude to stop en route to a summit or other destination to jump into or play in a lake or creek.
+Make a water feature your destination, or the payoff at the end of a hike, or just grant kids the latitude to stop en route to a summit or other destination to jump into a lake or creek.
 Not only will they be happier, but it’s physically rejuvenating, cooling them off and soothing muscles and joints to help them get through a hike.

 No. 2 Watch a Geyser Erupt